U.S. labour market, factory data show economy firming

 | WASHINGTON

-WASHINGTON The number of Americans filing new claims for jobless benefits last week held near a six-year low and U.S. manufacturing activity rose this month, suggesting the economy is starting to find firmer footing.
+WASHINGTON The number of Americans filing new claims for jobless benefits held near a six-year low last week and U.S. manufacturing activity hit a five-month high this month, suggesting the economy is starting to find firmer footing.

 Initial claims for state unemployment benefits climbed 13,000 to 336,000, just above the level expected by economists in a Reuters poll, Labor Department data showed on Thursday.

-"The trend in the data has been signalling some recent improvement in the labour market," said Daniel Silver, an economist at JPMorgan in New York.
+"The general point is that claims have fallen in the second half of the year," said Gus Faucher, an economist at PNC Financial Services in Pittsburgh.
+"We are looking at moderate job growth."

-Separately, financial data firm Markit said its preliminary index on factory activity rose in August to 53.9, its best showing since March.
+Separately, financial data firm Markit said its "flash," or preliminary, index on factory activity in August rose to 53.9, its best showing since March, from 53.7 in July.
 A reading above 50 indicates expansion.

+A sub-index that measures overall output declined to 53.4 from 54.8, its lowest level in three months, suggesting the U.S. economic expansion remains "disappointingly sluggish," Markit chief economist Chris Williamson.

+New orders, however, hit a seven-month high and firms took on new workers at their fastest pace in four months.

 The claims data was collected during the same week the Labor Department surveys employers for its monthly employment report, and the trend hinted that hiring may pick up during August.